Non-Custodial Parent?

 When Can You Deny Visitation To The Non-Custodial Parent?

 Because Courts often encourage contact with both parents, a case must be made to show why the non-custodial parent is unfit.
-Gather and organize evidence you have that shows erratic, irresponsible, or dangerous behavior from the other parent.
+Gather and organize evidence that shows erratic, irresponsible, or dangerous behavior from the other parent.
 Bring this evidence with you to review with the attorney so the attorney will have an accurate picture of the circumstances and can advise you appropriately.

 Your attorney can use this to make an emergency application or regular Court Petition allowing you to see your child.